erobwen/causality/README.md

 Some perhaps non-conclusive experiments indicate that causality could potentially be almost twice as fast as MobX.
 Causality also takes full advantage of ES6/proxies which makes it comparable to MobX version 5 and above.

-Causality also offers some experimental features that can not be found in MobX, such as reBuild, withoutSideEffects and the possibility for global observation of all objects ever created.
+Causality also offers some experimental features that can not be found in MobX, such as data structure rebuilding using rebuild keys.
 On the other hand, MobX is a more mature library with a large supporting community and better integration with other libraries.

-# Trivia
+# Context

-Causality is to be a foundation to a isomorphic application framework that will feature full stack data binding and reactive programming (https://github.com/erobwen/liquid).
+Causality is to be a foundation to an isomorphic application framework called "liquefy" that will feature full stack data binding and reactive programming (https://github.com/erobwen/liquid).
 It is useful to anyone that would like to do reactive programming in Javascript (https://en.wikipedia.org/wiki/Reactive_programming).